 Conveyance deed is one of the most crucial legal documents through which the seller asserts the wilful transfer of ownership of a property to the buyer.
 The sale and purchase of a property concludes only with a conveyance deed.

-If necessary, the conveyance deed can be produced before a court in form of evidence during a property-related dispute.
+If necessary, the conveyance deed can be produced before a court in the form of evidence during a property-related dispute.
 Other than the buying or sale of property, conveyance deeds also include property gift, lease, mortgage, relinquishment, and such other transfers.

-Therefore you need a conveyance deed primarily because it works as an evidence during a legal dispute and as it acts as a land ownership proof.
+Therefore, you need a conveyance deed primarily because it works as an evidence during a legal dispute and as it acts as a land ownership proof.
 Besides, the deed certifies that the concerned property is not part of a dispute.

 The property’s demarcation should be clearly mentioned so as to avoid any ownership dispute.